Francesco Rutelli: International

 Rutelli founded the European Democratic Party, together with the French political leader François Bayrou.
 He was unanimously voted co-president of the party (2004-2019).
 The members of the EDP in the European Parliament sit in the ALDE Group (Alliance of Democrats and Liberals) and then the Renew Group.

 At the end of the 1990s he was member of the Committee of Regions, where he chaired the Urban Policies Committee, and was an Advisor for Urban Development to the former UN Secretary-General Boutros Boutros Ghali.
 He is now the President of the political foundation affiliated to the EDP, the Institute of European Democrats.

-He has been elected to the European Parliament (1999-2004), sitting in the ALDE Group, introducing Reports and many Parliamentary initiatives.
+Rutelli was elected to the European Parliament (1999-2004), sitting in the ALDE Group, introducing Reports and many Parliamentary initiatives.

 He has been one of the main promoter of the Referendum for a stronger integration between Italy and the EU (held in 1989, with an overwhelming YES vote – 88%); he has been awarded the Crocodile-Altiero Spinelli Prize, as a proEuropean personality.
 Serving in the Italian Parliament, he has been member of the Foreign Affairs Committee.
 He also chaired for two terms the Human Rights Committee in the Chamber of Deputies.

-He got a Diploma in International Organizations from the Italian Society for International Organization, SIOI.
+Rutelli got a Diploma in International Organizations from the Italian Society for International Organization, SIOI.
 He also has been the Honorary President (2013-2014) of the Institute for Cultural Diplomacy (Berlin).
 He promoted the "Cultural and Creative Industries Italy-China " Forums (Beijing, 2014; Milan, Venice, 2015).
 He co-chaired (2015) the Silk Road Cities Alliance (Beijing).
 Rutelli quit University in 1977; 40 years later, at the age of 62, a degree in Landscape and environmental planning and design, with highest grade and honors by Università La Sapienza and Tuscia University.